5 PASSES HEADWATERS LOOP

 Day 1 Salida to Leadville over Independence and Hagerman Passes

-Day 1 starts from the Fairgrounds where you’ll head towards the crossroads of the Rockies in Poncha Springs before heading North towards Buena Vista.
+Day 1 starts from Salida where you’ll head towards the crossroads of the Rockies in Poncha Springs before heading North towards Buena Vista.
 But your heading North off-road.

 The Adventure starts with a short jaunt on a dirt road along the Arkansas River below the Continental Divide.
 After crossing the Arkansas River, the route takes you to the historic Smeltertown Smokestack for a quick stop outside Salida.

-Once we drop down to Trout Creek, we ride past the Castles at Trout Creek and cross the Hwy to the North side of the 4 Mile OHV area.
+Once you drop down to Trout Creek, you will ride past the Castles at Trout Creek and cross the Hwy to the North side of the 4 Mile OHV area.

-From the 4 Mile Area we head up the old Midland Railroad right-of-way north of Buena Vista through the old Midland tunnels along the Arkansas River.
-We continue north along the Arkansas river towards the old county seat of Granite.
+From the 4 Mile Area you head up the old Midland Railroad right-of-way north of Buena Vista through the old Midland tunnels along the Arkansas River.
+You’ll then continue north along the Arkansas river towards the old county seat of Granite.

-After a few miles of pavement, we jump off-road at Granite and head towards Twin Lakes and Independence Pass.
+After a few miles of pavement, you’d jump off-road at Granite and head towards Twin Lakes and Independence Pass.
 We like to take a little off-road section around the back of the Mt .
 Elbert Forebay Lake with outstanding views of Twin Lakes, and the drop down to Independence Pass.

 Lunch and fuel is in Aspen.
 Make sure to stop somewhere cool and check out the local scenery.
 Wink Wink.